Chrissy Macken, Founder & Career Coach

 Master of Arts | Urban and Environmental Policy & Planning | Tufts University

 Bachelor of Arts | Political Science and Environmental Studies | Allegheny College.

 Chrissy Macken is the Founder and Owner of Blueprintgreen Career Coaching & Consulting, based in Washington, DC.
-As the go-to coach for effectively building resiliency in stressful environments and confidently reclaiming a career of personal meaning and purpose, Chrissy is on a mission to disrupt toxic work cultures all over the country by providing actionable tools and strategies that create physically, mentally, and emotionally healthier workplaces.
+As the go-to executive coach for effectively building resiliency in stressful environments and confidently reclaiming a career of personal meaning and purpose, Chrissy is on a mission to disrupt toxic work cultures in DC and all over the country by providing actionable tools and strategies that create physically, mentally, and emotionally healthier workplaces.
 In addition to individual coaching, Chrissy strategically advises organizations as they build an internal culture where employees are thriving, effective, challenged, and committed.
 She is Certified in the EQ-i 2.0 and EQ 360 Emotional Intelligence assessment, protocol, and framework through the College of Executive Coaching, a science-based approach that allows her to to measure distinct aspects of emotional and social functioning at the individual and organizational level, and increase capacity to effectively resolve conflict, manage change, thrive on a team, and make decisions.
 Your surroundings influence your understanding of what is normal and what is possible.
 What is your work culture teaching you?